Transient ischemic attack

 Your provider will use a stethoscope to listen to your heart and arteries.
 An abnormal sound called a bruit may be heard when listening to the carotid artery in your neck or other artery.
 A bruit is caused by irregular blood flow.

-Tests will be done to rule out a stroke or other disorders that may cause the symptoms:
+Tests will be done to check for a stroke or other disorders that may cause the symptoms:

 Your provider may do other tests to check for high blood pressure, heart disease including an irregular heartbeat, diabetes, high cholesterol, and other causes of, and risk factors for TIAs or stroke.
 You may have an EEG test to check if your symptoms are not due to a seizure.